smithgeek/voyager-documentation/docs/validation.md

 ## Fluent Validation

 Validation is performed using Fluent Validation.
-Add a static function to your request object that takes a parameter of type `AbstractValidator<RequestType>` any other parameters will be injected from the dependency container.
+Add a static function to your request object that takes a parameter of type `AbstractValidator<RequestType>` any other parameters will be injected from the <u>[dependency container](dependency-injection)</u>.

 ```cs
 public class WeatherForecastRequest